reaktoro/reaktoro/docs/sphinx/installation.rst

 .. note::

-    If you are in Windows, you will actually need to execute ``activate reaktoro`` instead of ``source activate reaktoro``, which works only in Linux and macOS.
+    If your conda version is not 4.4 or newer, and you are using Windows, then you will actually need to execute ``activate reaktoro`` instead of ``source activate reaktoro``.

 The first command above changes directory to the root of the source code directory.
 You might need to adapt the path to ``reaktoro``.
 The second command